peterhinch/micropython-mqtt/README.md

 7. I made a huge workaround in a subclass to recognize retained messages instead of just supporting it directly
 8. Although I do not need any other file I felt that it is important to finish the work I started and not leave half the repo unusable.
 9. Wouldn't want issues because of wrong documentation or frustrated users.
 Have fun with it :D
+10. was simply needed.
+Sadly makes the module a little bigger

 # Introduction